adaptdk/usa-documentation/code-reviews/README.md

 Another benefit of sharing code review responsibilities is that domain knowledge is spread out amongst team members.
 This helps prevent individual team members from becoming single points of failure on a project.

+## What to do when working solo

+Occasionally you may be working on a project on your own.
+Should you still go about getting code reviews or should you merge straight to main?
+Like so many other times, the answer is "it depends".
+If you are unsure if you should get a code review, review the lists of examples below to help guide you.
+If you are still unsure after reviewing the lists, then it sounds like you may not be 100% confident in the change, in which case, ask for a review!

+_Note: Just remember that when you are working solo, it means that anyone you ask for a code review will be taking time out of their allocations to review your code.
+Before they get to your PR and go 🤷, do that reviewer a solid by documenting your code, linking to any relevant tickets, and writing a well formed PR summary with testing steps and notes about pieces of the PR that may require context._

+**Reasons you may not need a code review when working solo**

+* The project has tests that cover the changed code and continue to pass
+* The change is straightforward, such as copy change.
+* The project is not yet live and the client is expecting to continue to refine the work.

+**Reasons to seek code review when working solo**

+* You want feedback on the code you've written, for example on whether there are better ways to solve the problem.
+* You don't feel confident that you understand the code that you've changed or any potential side effects.
+* You're working in a new project, language, framework, etc... and would like someone more experienced with that tool to approve the work.
+* The change is large and touches many parts of the system.
+* You want feedback on if the code is clear for future developers.
+* The change is an **important** request and needs a second set of eyes to ensure correctness.

+### Footnotes
+  1. A low risk factor could mean many things, for example, maybe the PR is a copy change or the project isn't live yet.
+This does require some judgement on the part of the person merging the PR to understand the project, client, and change being made.